qwertie/ecsharp/lemp/install.md

     mono ./LeMP.exe your-source-code.ecs

+LeMPDemo.exe is a program that lets you try it interactively:

 ![](lemp-editor.png)

 Okay, that's it.
 Good luck, have fun.
 If you have questions, please post them on StackOverflow with the `lemp` and `ec#` tags, and I will be notified.
 If you find a bug or have a feature request, post it on the [issues list](https://github.com/qwertie/ecsharp/issues).